EdMarzal97/EdMarzal97/README.md

 ![Edward Marzal Banner](https://raw.githubusercontent.com/EdMarzal97/EdMarzal97/main/Banner-Edward-Marzal.jpg)
 # Hi there, I'm Edward 👋

+I am a Software engineer with more than 4 years of experience qualified in Backend, Frontend development and database administration.
+Expert in TypeScript, Node.js, Python, Django, Java, Spring , Javascript, React, NoSQL and SQL databases (MongoDB, PostgreSQL).
+Strong problem solving skills and clean coding.
+As a Fullstack engineer I focus on objectives, teamwork and development using best practices, SOLID principles  and desing patterns.

 💡 &nbsp; I’m interested in explore and learn new technologies.\
 🌱&nbsp; I’m everyday learning about the last technology trend.\
 ✨&nbsp; I'm interested in colaborate in Fullstack projects.\